sathishc/customer360/README.md

 # Welcome to your Customer 360 CDK project

-This project will deploy the following architecture components in your account
+This project will deploy the following architecture components in your account.
+Please ensure you are using the AWS us-west-2 region as we depend on some region specific resources for this stack to work.

 ![customer 360](./customer360.png)